Electron Kebebew: Career at the National Cancer Institute, National Institutes of Health

-In 2009, Kebebew became one of the handful of African American tenured Senior Investigators at the National Institutes of Health (NIH) within the National Cancer Institute (NCI).
-Under the leadership of Harold E. Varmus, Kebebew became the inaugural Chief of Endocrine Oncology Surgery Branch overseeing $10 million in research each year.
+In 2009, Kebebew became one of the handful of African American tenured senior investigators at the National Institutes of Health (NIH) within the National Cancer Institute (NCI).
+Under the leadership of Harold E. Varmus, Kebebew became the inaugural Chief of the Endocrine Oncology Surgery Branch, overseeing $10 million in research each year.
 During his time at the NIH, Kebebew treated complicated cancer cases in thousands of patients from all over the world.
-The Endocrine Oncology Surgery Branch became an international model for educating surgeons to become researchers.
-His research laboratory at the NIH published hundreds of journal articles and producing dozens of scientists through the surgeon research training fellowship program.
+The endocrine oncology surgery branch became an international model for educating surgeons to become researchers.
+His research laboratory at the NIH published hundreds of journal articles and produced dozens of scientists through the surgeon research training fellowship program.

 Career at Stanford University

-In 2018, Kebebew became the Chief of General Surgery and the Harry A. Oberhelman, Jr. and Mark L. Welton Professor of Surgery at Stanford University.
-He oversees the entire General Surgery Division which includes colorectal surgery, minimally invasive and bariatric surgery, trauma/critical care and acute care surgery and surgical oncology (breast, gastrointestinal, hepatopancreaticobiliary and endocrine surgery), and general surgery at the Veterans Affairs Palo Alto Health Care System.
+In 2018, Kebebew became the Chief of General Surgery and the Harry A. Oberhelman, Jr., and Mark L. Welton Professor of Surgery at Stanford University.
+He oversees the entire General Surgery Division, which includes colorectal surgery, minimally invasive and bariatric surgery, trauma/critical care and acute care surgery, surgical oncology (breast, gastrointestinal, hepatopancreaticobiliary, and endocrine surgery), and general surgery at the Veterans Affairs Palo Alto Health Care System.
 His research laboratory includes research fellows studying endocrine tumors.

 Scientific Research

-Kebebew focuses on translational and clinical investigations involving tumors from the endocrine system.
-As of 2020, he has published over 400 scientific articles, as well as textbooks and chapters, opinion pieces, reviews and newsletter articles.
-His focus is on developing effective therapies for fatal, rare and neglected endocrine cancers and to identify new methods, strategies and technologies for improving the diagnosis and treatment of endocrine neoplasms and the prognosis of endocrine cancers, and to develop methods for precision treatment of endocrine tumors.
+As of 2020, he has published over 400 scientific articles, as well as textbooks and chapters, opinion pieces, reviews, and newsletter articles.
+His focus is on developing effective therapies for fatal, rare, and neglected endocrine cancers, identifying new methods, strategies, and technologies for improving the diagnosis and treatment of endocrine neoplasms and the prognosis of endocrine cancers, and developing methods for the precision treatment of endocrine tumors.
 His published works can be found on PubMed.gov.